wp-plugins/nextgen-public-uploader/readme.txt

 === NextGEN Public Uploader ===
-Contributors: WDS-Scott, williamsba1
-Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3084056
+Contributors: WDS-Scott, williamsba1, rzen, webdevstudios Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3084056
 Tags: nextgen public uploader,nextgen uploader,nextgen gallery,nextgen,gallery,image,upload,photo,picture,visitor,public,uploader
-Requires at least: 3.0 Tested up to: 3.1.1
+Requires at least: 3.0
+Tested up to: 3.5
-Stable tag: 1.6.1
+Stable tag: 1.7

 NextGEN Public Uploader is an extension to NextGEN Gallery which allows frontend image uploads for your users.

 == Description ==

-The NextGEN Public Uploader plugin for WordPress allows users to upload images from the frontend of your blog to a specified gallery.
+The NextGEN Public Uploader plugin for WordPress allows users to upload images from the frontend of your website to a specified gallery in NextGEN.
 Upon upload the submitted image is marked as "excluded" and an email notification will be sent letting you know an image is waiting to be reviewed.

-Get the latest version here - [NextGEN Public Uploader](http://downloads.wordpress.org/plugin/nextgen-public-uploader.1.6.1.zip "NextGEN Public Uploader")

 REMEMBER: Always backup your database!